NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Magus's Analysis.md

 **Prerequisites** Spellstrike
 * * *
 You make an assessment informed by your knowledge of how a creature fights.
-Attempt a check to Recall Knowledge about a creature.
+Attempt a check to [[Actions/Recall Knowledge|Recall Knowledge]] about a creature.
 You gain a +1 circumstance bonus to your check if you previously hit the creature with a Strike this turn.
 If your check is successful, recharge your Spellstrike.
 The subject of your check is temporarily immune to Magus's Analysis for 1 day.

 *Source: Pathfinder Secrets of Magic*
 *OGL*